BerlinUnited/humanoid_walk_tutorials/README.md

-# pkcpg_walk
+# Humanoid Walk Tutorials
-Experiments and tutorials to create simple walking behavior for humanoid robots based on central pattern generators (cpg) and parallel kinematics (pk) assumptions.
+Experiments and tutorials to create simple walking behavior on humanoid robots based on ideas of central pattern generators (cpg) and parallel kinematics (pk) assumptions.

 ## Simulation
 For our experiments we use the Webots simulator: